FAQs

 Is abortion legal in Aotearoa New Zealand?

 Yes.
-Any pregnant person in New Zealand has the right to have an abortion from a qualified midwife, nurse or doctor.
+Any pregnant person in New Zealand has the right to seek an abortion from a qualified midwife, nurse or doctor.
+Any pregnant person of any age can have an abortion, so long as they can give informed consent (understand what is happening and can agree to it).

 -